Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Kamioka, Japan \task \textbf{Period:} 2002-\textit{present} \task \textbf{Type:} $\bar{\nu}_{e}$ (disappearance) \task \textbf{Detection Technique:} Liquid Scintillator \end{tasks} KamLAND searches for oscillation of anti-neutrinos emitted from distant power reactors.
 It also aims at studying geoneutrinos i.e. $\bar{\nu}_e$ from the Earth's interior.
-KamLAND replaces the site of the earlier Kamiokande experiment under 2700 m.w.e of rock.\cite{eguchi2003first}\\The neutrino detector is 1 kton of ultrapure liquid scintillation contained in a 13m diameter spherical balloon made of 135$\mu$m thick transparent nylon/EVOD(\textit{ethylene vinyl alcohol copolymer}) composite film supported by a network of Kelvar.
+It's estimation of the radiogenic heat produced inside the Earth agrees with the current Earth models.
+KamLAND replaces the site of the earlier Kamiokande experiment under 2700 metre water equivalent of rock\cite{eguchi2003first}.
+The neutrino detector is 1 kton of ultrapure liquid scintillation contained in a 13m diameter spherical balloon made of 135$\mu$m thick transparent nylon/EVOD (\textit{ethylene vinyl alcohol copolymer}) composite film supported by a network of Kelvar.
 A 1879 PMTs array-- 1325 newly developed fast $17^{\prime\prime}$ diameter PMTs and 554 older Kamiokande 20$^{\prime\prime}$, mounted on the vessel completes the inner detector.
 This vessel is surrounded by a 3.2 kton water-\~{C}erenkov detector with 225 20$^{\prime\prime}$ PMTs.
 The outer detector absorbs gamma rays and neutrons from surrounding rocks.\\KamLAND demonstrated reactor $\bar{\nu}_e$ disappearance at long baselines at high confidence level(99.95\%) for the first time.
-It also set limit on the neutrinoless double beta decay($0\nu\beta\beta$) half life\cite{eguchi2003first} of
+It also sets limit on the neutrinoless double beta decay($0\nu\beta\beta$) half life\cite{eguchi2003first} of